 Attorney Figueroa-Contreras received her Juris Doctor from Emory University School of Law in Atlanta, Georgia in 2002.

-During her last year of law school and the summer thereafter, she completed a judicial clerkship with a trial judge (juez de instrucción) on the federal criminal court in Buenos Aires, Argentina, where she also took graduate-level courses in Latin American Legal Systems and Comparative Criminal Law at the Universidad del Salvador, Facultad de Ciencias Jurídicas .
+Following law school, she completed a foreign judicial clerkship with a trial judge (juez de instrucción) on the federal criminal court in Buenos Aires, Argentina, where she also took graduate-level courses in Latin American Legal Systems and Comparative Criminal Law at the Universidad del Salvador, Facultad de Ciencias Jurídicas .

 In addition to her law degree, Ms. Figueroa-Contreras holds a Bachelor of Arts degree in English Language and Literature (1997) and a Bachelor of Arts Degree in Modern Languages and Linguistics (French) (1998), both from Florida International University in Miami, Florida.